There are some simple things you can do to enhance your learning, improve your skills and get the most out of your studies.

 Right from the start, you should be honest and open with yourself regarding what you have agreed to do in each of your courses.

-- Read your course outline and course materials carefully, as this will help you to understand what is expected of you.
+- Read your course outline and course materials carefully, to understand what is expected of you.

-- Your course outline contains details of the weekly lectures, tutorials, readings and activities.
+- Your course outline contains details of the weekly lectures, tutorials, readings and assessments.